Myanmar, China and Thailand are some of the toughest news landscapes for journalists to work in.

 Yet despite these odds, news is still being made in Asia.

-Join us for a live, online conversation – with some of Asia’s best journalists and experts – on the challenges of making news in the region.
+JNI joined some of Asia’s best journalists and experts for a live online discussion about the challenges of making news in the region.

 Gina Chua is Reuters’ global managing editor of operations.
 She oversees newsroom logistics, budgets, safety and security.
 Previously, she managed Reuters’ graphics department and helped build its data journalism team.
 Prior to joining Reuters, Gina was editor-in-chief of the South China Morning Post, a deputy managing editor at The Wall Street Journal and editor of its Hong Kong-based Asian edition.
 A native of Singapore, Gina lives in New York.